il8677/secchat/README.md

 There are three situations where this data is sent, the first is when a user registers/logs in, their (encrypted) private key and public key is sent to/from the server.
 The second is a key request, where the client (who presumably wants to send a private message) asks for a users certificate to encrypt the private message for the other user.
 The last situation is where the server sends a public or private message to a client, where it attatches the certificate of the message sender so the client can verify the message (using the TTPs public key).
 This will only be done once per sender, it is assumed the client stores the certificate for future use.

 ### Handling
-Depending on the message recieved, and if it is server or clientside, the message is handled differently.
+Depending on the message received, and if it is server or clientside, the message is handled differently.
 A who message recieved by the server is treated as a request, and a who message is sent back with the string field filled in.
 The client will then handle it by printing the string.
 The various handlers in ui.c create messages from user input, called on in the function client_process_command (client.c).
 The server handles all messages in execute_request (worker.c).
 The client handles all messages from the server in execute_request (client.c).

 # Security